-You can tag existing items in your Relationship field, as well as create a new related item the fly.
+You can tag existing items in your Relationship field, as well as create a new related item on the fly.

 Contact / Member

 Contact / Member fields can be used to tag either workspace members or share the item with another Podio user.
-Check out this article for more information on sharing items via a contact field.
+Check out this article for more information on sharing items via a Member field.

 Phone fields are used to store phone numbers.
 You may consider using this field in a contact app, or any other app where you want to store phone numbers.

 You can add multiple phone numbers to this field.
 Click the "Call" button to the right of any phone number to call that number.
-In order to start the call you will need to have a software like Skype installed on your device that can execute the call.
+In order to start the call you will need to have software like Skype installed on your device that can execute the call.